Living Standard — Last Updated 13 May 2026

 If elementWithLocalAttributes["attributes"] exists and elementWithLocalAttributes["attributes"] does

-not sanitizer config list contains attrName, then remove attribute
+not contain attrName, then remove

-Otherwise, if configuration["removeAttributes"] contains attrName, then remove attribute from
+Otherwise, if configuration["removeAttributes"] contains attrName, then remove

 If handleJavascriptNavigationUrls is true, then: